earthstar-project/earthstar/README.md

     * StreamSyncer -- sync over a duplex stream
     * PeerFinder -- find peers and connect to them
     * EncryptedStore -- make it easier to store encrypted items
-    * your app -- tell Keywing which data and which peers you are interested in so it knows what to fetch
+    * your app -- tell Earthstar which data and which peers you are interested in so it knows what to fetch

 ### Planned features:
 * Workspaces - Like a Slack workspace / Discord server / scuttleverse.
 Control who joins, block people, invitations, etc.